nickr01/js8wait/README.md

 TODO ** check a workflow for Audacity.

-If the WAV file is being produced as the result of a DAW editing process then the origination_time is set to that of the start of the render process and this will be misleading.
+On the other hand if the WAV file is being produced via a DAW editing process then the origination_time is set to that of the start of the render process and this will be misleading.

-The workaround is to slide the test signal to the right to align it frames with js8 frames, and to start the render range  at any point other than 0.
-Time_reference will now be set to the correct offset, and being non-zero will take priority in determining the lead in time calculation.
+The workaround is make sure the test signal content is aligned with js8 frames in DAW time, and then a render range must be set that starts at any point other than time 0.
+Time_reference will now be set to a correct offset, and being non-zero will take priority in determining the pre-roll time in time calculation.
 Tested with Reaper.
 TODO ** test with Audacity

 ```